Transgender Research Award

 The Div.
-44 Committee for Trans People and Gender Diversity Awards chair will notify the award recipients.
-The research award will be presented at the APA Annual Convention, though the winner need not be present.
+44 Committee for Transgender People and Gender Diversity Awards chair will notify the award recipients.
+The research award will be presented at APA's annual convention, though the winner need not be present.
 If the winner is unable to attend to receive the award, they will be asked to provide a photo suitable for publication in the division newsletter and on the division website.
 The successful applicant will be expected to provide a summary of the study for publication in the division newsletter on completion of the study.
 Award recipients must acknowledge Div.
 44 funding in all publications and presentations resulting from the project.
-Award recipients are also encouraged to submit proposals to present the project’s findings at the APA Annual Convention.
+Award recipients are also encouraged to submit proposals to present the project’s findings at APA's annual convention.

 Morgan Sinnard, MEd

 Delmira Monteiro, BA

 Megan Sutter, MS, for “Improving Health Care Utilization through Patient-Centered, Culturally Competent Care for Transgender Adults”

 Rylan Jay Testa, PhD

 Sebastian Mitchell Barr, University of Louisville